![]() |

 If you are using a version of MySQL older than 3.23.25

-you can only do the above with LOAD DATA LOCAL INFILE
+you can only do the above with LOAD DATA LOCAL INFILE.

-In MySQL 4.1.1 you can use SHOW WARNINGS
+In MySQL 4.1.1 you can use SHOW WARNINGS to get a list of the first

-warnings.
-See section SHOW WARNINGS | ERRORS
+max_error_count warnings.
+See section SHOW WARNINGS | ERRORS.

-For more information about the efficiency of INSERT
+For more information about the efficiency of INSERT versus

-and speeding up LOAD DATA INFILE
+LOAD DATA INFILE and speeding up LOAD DATA INFILE,

-See section Speed of INSERT
+See section Speed of INSERT Queries.

-Syntax DO expression, [expression, ...] |
+DO Syntax DO expression, [expression, ...] |

 Execute the expression but don't return any results.
 This is a

-shorthand of SELECT expression, expression
+shorthand of SELECT expression, expression, but has the advantage

 that it's slightly faster when you don't care about the result.